-Earlier this month, it was announced that Prince Harry and Meghan, the Duchess of Sussex, are expecting a baby in spring 2019 – and the new arrival will be seventh in line to the British throne.
+Prince Harry and Meghan, the Duchess of Sussex, are expecting a baby in spring 2019 – and the new arrival will be seventh in line to the British throne.
 Which other royals in history have been seventh in line?
 Writing for History Extra, Carolyn Harris shares seven other royals who found themselves in the same spot…

-On 15 October, Kensington Palace announced that Meghan, the Duchess of Sussex is expecting a baby in the spring of 2019.
+In October 2018, Kensington Palace announced that Meghan, the Duchess of Sussex is expecting a baby in the spring of 2019.
 The royal baby will be seventh in line to the throne after the Prince of Wales; Prince William the Duke of Cambridge; Prince George; Princess Charlotte; Prince Louis and Prince Harry himself.